aaronpowell/aaronpowell.github.io/src/content/posts/2019-07-22-home-grown-iot-automated-devops.md

 If the device doesn't exist (non-zero exit code, tested with `if [ $? -ne 0 ]`) you can use [`az iot hub device-identity create`](https://docs.microsoft.com/en-us/cli/azure/ext/azure-cli-iot-ext/iot/hub/device-identity?view=azure-cli-latest&{{<cda>}}#ext-azure-cli-iot-ext-az-iot-hub-device-identity-create).
 Be sure to pass `--edge-enabled` so that the device can be connected with IoT Edge!

-The last thing the script will do is export the connection string, if the connection string can be retrieved (not 100% sure on the need for this, it was just in the template!).
+The last thing the script will do is export the connection string if the connection string can be retrieved (not 100% sure on the need for this, it was just in the template!).

 #### Preparing the Module Twin